hanfak/topics-to-learn/general-paradigms/oop-design/oop-design.md

 The only constant in application is change.
 That is why the soft is in software.
 To make change easy/fast/efficient/cheap we need software to be designed with this in mind.
 Software design helps with making the software more readable/maintainable/extendable with out increasing costs or time for reading/maintaining/extending.

+a lot of what writing good code is about comes down to making proper use of abstraction levels, and deciding which abstractions to put in place is the first step to a good design.

 ## Use of diagramming and planning

 - UML